Frequently Asked Questions

 For decades now, UAW members have agreed to devote resources to help contingent faculty and graduate workers win difficult campaigns to establish unions – 18 years of organizing at NYU for the graduate employees to eventually win an election outside of the NLRB, a 16-year struggle at the University of California, and a five-year struggle at the University of Washington.
 The experience and expertise developed over these years has been indispensable in helping us develop an effective campaign at NYU.

-How much are membership dues, and when do we start paying?
+What are union dues, and when do we start paying?

 Will we have to strike?